Southeast Missouri State University: History

-The Normal building was described by Mark Twain in Life on the Mississippi (1883): "There was another college higher up on an airy summit—a bright new edifice, picturesquely and peculiarly towered and pinnacled—a sort of gigantic casters, with the cruets all complete."

-The original Normal School building burned down on April 8, 1902, and was replaced in 1906 by Academic Hall, the school's domed landmark building.
+The Normal building was described in 1883 by Mark Twain in Life on the Mississippi as "a bright new edifice, picturesquely and peculiarly towered and pinnacled—a sort of gigantic casters, with the cruets all complete."
+It burned down on April 8, 1902, and was replaced in 1906 by Academic Hall, the school's domed landmark building.
 Academic Hall was designed by Jerome Bibb Legg, who also designed the St. Louis Exposition and Music Hall, and it includes light fixtures from the 1904 World's Fair.
-Academic Hall today stands at the center of campus and is home to the university's administrative offices as well as several classrooms and an auditorium.
+Academic Hall today stands at the center of campus and houses administrative offices, classrooms, and an auditorium.

 In the 1950s, Southeast Missouri State College had an enrollment of approximately 1,600 students.
-Enrollment steadily increased to more than 7,000 students in the 1970s due to low tuition costs, aggressive recruiting, and the construction of Interstate 55 between St. Louis and Cape Girardeau.
-The college also moved away from its focus on training teachers and began to offer courses of study in business, nursing, and the liberal arts.
-Due to the expansion of curriculum and student body population, the college became Southeast Missouri State University in 1972.
-The size of the campus also grew rapidly in this same period.
+Enrollment steadily increased to more than 7,000 students in the 1970s.
+The college moved away from its focus on training teachers and began to offer courses of study in business, nursing, and the liberal arts.
+The size campus grew rapidly in this same period.
 In 1956, the institution had ten buildings on campus.
 By 1975, the number had increased to twenty-two buildings.

 In 1998, the university acquired the former St. Vincent's Seminary located in downtown Cape Girardeau on the Mississippi River.
 This property has been redeveloped as the River Campus, which opened in Fall 2007 and houses the Earl and Margie Holland School of Visual and Performing Arts.
 The construction of the River Campus began to shift the institution's focus towards the visual and performing arts, which today forms the basis of the university's statewide reputation.

-Missouri State Normal School Third District President John Sephus McGhee established the University Schools on June 15, 1896.
+Missouri State Normal School Third District President John Sephus McGhee established the University Schools on June 15, 1897.
 This allowed prospective teachers to gain real-world teaching experience while earning their degrees.
 As the university expanded its curriculum and extra-curricular activities, so did the University Schools.
 In 1903, as recent construction allowed for more space for university classes, the training school was able to expand its class sizes as well.
 The University Schools consisted of an elementary, junior high, and high school.
 The University Schools closed at the end of the 1986–1987 school year due to increasing costs.